AntoninoBonanno/DragDropAnnotate/README.md

 * Hint messages on mouse hover.
 * Popup window showing descriptions and tools of the annotation.
 * Custom annotation styles.
-* Allows to move and rotate the annotaion with mouse.
+* Allows to move and rotate the annotaion with mouse and touch.

 [Official Download with demo](https://github.com/AntoninoBonanno/DragDropAnnotate/releases)